syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ## Picture

-You can insert a picture by selecting the "Pictures" button under Illustrations group of INSERT Tab in ribbon.
+You can insert a picture by selecting the "Pictures" button under Illustrations group of INSERT Tab in ribbon, To enable/disable picture operations in spreadsheet use [`allowPictures`](https://help.syncfusion.com/api/js/ejspreadsheet#members:picturesettings-allowpictures "allowPictures") option in [`pictureSettings`](https://help.syncfusion.com/api/js/ejspreadsheet#members:picturesettings "pictureSettings")

+You can also insert a picture by using[`setPicture`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:xlshape-setpicture "setPicture") method.

 ### Picture Customization